Bennyphoe/simple-todo-docker-AWS/README.md

 URL : http://simple-todo-lb-frontend-170241889.us-west-2.elb.amazonaws.com/

+URL might not down if services are stopped.
+Im currently using free tier so it won't be up forever!

 Some Learning Points
 - When setting the configurations for application.properties, use ENV variables Syntax is ${<ENV name>:<default value>}